potato-tf/PopExtensionsPlus/README.md

 scripts/population/mvm_bigrock_vscript.pop is a demonstrative popfile that makes use of all available hooks

-The [wiki](https://github.com/potato-tf/PopExtensionsPlus/wiki) in this repo hosts documentation for various structures of the library and is slowly being updated.
+A [documentation](https://github.com/potato-tf/PopExtensionsPlus/blob/main/documentation.md) for various structures of the library is slowly being worked on.
 Check it out!

 # How To Use: